The Swining: Release

-The album was originally released by Alfa in Japan in 1993, but in America, 1999, Cleopatra remastered the album with different tracks as "The Swining / Red Raw & Sore.
-In this album, two versions of the song “Rope” were swapped and “Symphony for the Devil” was edited.
-The song "The Fountain of Failure" is formally known as "The Fountain Of Miracles (Anal-Log Mix) (Instrumental)", from the single The Fountain Of Miracles.
+The album was originally released by Alfa in Japan in 1993, but in America, in 1999, Cleopatra remastered the album with different tracks as "The Swining / Red Raw & Sore.
+In this album, two versions of the song "Rope" were swapped, and "Symphony for the Devil" was edited.
+The song "The Fountain of Failure" is formally known as "The Fountain of Miracles (Anal-Log Mix) (Instrumental)", from the single The Fountain of Miracles.